getodk/docs/odk1-src/briefcase-using.rst

 #.
 Copy the zip file you created from the Android device to your local hard drive.
 #.
 Once it is copied onto your local hard drive, unzip the file.
 #.
 In Briefcase, open the :guilabel:`Pull` tab.
 #.
-Select *Collect Directory* in the :guilabel:`Pull from` drop-down.
+Select *Collect directory* in the :guilabel:`Pull from` drop-down.
 #.
 Click the :guilabel:`Configure` button and select the unzipped :file:`odk` folder.
 #.
 Select the forms you want to download and click :guilabel:`Pull`.
 The selected forms will be pulled to your :ref:`Briefcase Storage <briefcase_storage>` location.
 #.
 On the Android device, open Collect and delete the filled-in forms.

    .. tip::

-     - You can use the *Collect Directory* any time you want to pull forms from custom location.
+     - You can use the *Collect directory* any time you want to pull forms from custom location.
      - You can confirm that the forms have been successfully pulled into Briefcase by confirming a successful pull status or by verifying the data appearing in a :ref:`CSV export file <briefcase-export-to-csv>`.

 .. warning::